Debra Paget

 Debra Paget (born Debralee Griffin; August 19, 1933) is a retired American actress and entertainer.
-She is perhaps best known for her performances in Cecil B. DeMille's epic The Ten Commandments (1956) and in Elvis Presley's film debut, Love Me Tender (1956), as well as for the risqué (for the time) snake dance scene in The Indian Tomb (1959).
+She is perhaps best known for her performances in Cecil B. DeMille's epic The Ten Commandments (1956) and in Elvis Presley's film debut, Love Me Tender (1956), as well as for her snake dance scene in The Indian Tomb (1959).

 Early life

-Paget was born in Denver, Colorado, one of five children of Margaret Allen (née Gibson), a former actress (one source says "ex-burlesque queen") and Frank Henry Griffin, a painter.
-The family moved to Los Angeles, in the 1930s to be near the film industry.
+Paget was born in Denver, Colorado, one of five children of Margaret Allen (née Gibson), a former actress (one source says "ex-burlesque queen"), and Frank Henry Griffin, a painter.
+The family moved to Los Angeles in the 1930s, to be near the film industry.
 Paget was enrolled in the Hollywood Professional School when she was 11.
 Margaret was determined that Debra and her siblings would also make their careers in show business.
 Three of Paget's siblings, Marcia (Teala Loring), Leslie (Lisa Gaye), and Frank (Ruell Shayne), entered show business.

 Paget had her first professional job at age 8, and acquired some stage experience at 13 when she acted in a 1946 production of Shakespeare's The Merry Wives of Windsor.